• What we’re all about

 Posted by Paul Currington - Fresh Ground Stories in Uncategorized

-Whatever it is, we’d love to hear it.
+Whatever story you have about the past coming back, we’d love to hear it.
 Remember that a story isn’t just a series of things that happened.
-There needs to be something at stake that you overcome by the end.
+There needs to be something at stake that you overcome in the end.

 Practice the story out loud to as many people as possible and time yourself when you’re doing it.
 Please don’t get onstage if you haven’t practiced your story.
 The audience is giving you their time and attention.
 It’s not fair to them if you get up there and try to wing it.